 The space-based VHF communication concept

-Studies are currently underway on the use of low-Earth orbiting satellites to relay regional air traffic control messages between the pilot and the controller thus reducing the latencies associated with current geostationary satellite aeronautical systems.
-Operation of the space-based DCPC in the frequency band 117.975-137 MHz, currently allocated to the aeronautical mobile (Route) service (AM(R)S), would utilize existing on-board VHF radios used for provision of terrestrial-based DCPC, thus avoiding carrying out a prohibitively expensive aircraft retrofit program to install new terminals.
+This report provides studies on the use of low-Earth orbiting satellites to relay air traffic control messages between the pilot and the controller.
+Operation of the space-based VHF system within the frequency band 117.975-137 MHz, currently allocated to the aeronautical mobile (Route) service (AM(R)S), aims to utilize existing on-board VHF radios used for provision of terrestrial-based VHF communications, thus being compliant with the ITU-R Resolution 428.
+A new allocation to the aeronautical mobile satellite (Route) service AMS(R)S within this frequency band 117.975-137 MHz is being considered under the agenda item 1.7 of the WRC-23.

-The capability of having all civil aircraft communicate directly with air traffic control (ATC) using space-based VHF communications relay in parallel with space-based ADS-B surveillance in remote continental as well as oceanic regions, as a minimum, would contribute significantly to airspace efficiency through the dynamic availability of optimized direct air routes, preferred altitudes, reduced separation minima, as well as enhanced safety.
-Therefore, a new allocation to the aeronautical mobile satellite (Route) service AMS(R)S is being considered within the frequency band 117.975-137 MHz.

-AMS(R)S links between aircraft and satellite (shown as “Satellite VHF COM” in Figure 1) would be operated within the band 117.975-137 MHz and are the subject of considerations contained in this Report.
-Feeder links between fixed ground station and satellite would not be implemented in VHF, but rather in an appropriate separate allocation (for instance FSS) not discussed in this Report.
+AMS(R)S links between aircraft and satellite (shown as “Satellite VHF COM” in Figure 1) will operate within the frequency band 117.975-137 MHz and are the subject of considerations contained in this Report.
+Feeder links between earth station and satellite is not implemented within the VHF band, but rather in an appropriate separate allocation (for instance FSS) which is out of scope of this Report.

-1.2 Proposed high-level objectives
+1.2 High-level objectives

-The following objectives and characteristics are proposed for the space-based VHF system under study:
+The following objectives and characteristics are considered for the space-based VHF system under study:

 – The applications provided are within AMS(R)S communications.
 Voice is the most critical VHF communication application in terms of safety and dependability.